Preserving Lake Forest Smiles through Preventive Dentistry

 Patients who take part in any sport where their smiles may come in contact with other patients, hard surfaces, or sports equipment, should always wear an athletic mouthguard.
 Sometimes referred to as a sportsguard, these customized athletic guards protect patients’ teeth from being damaged during traumatic impact.
 Sports-related injuries are the leading cause of tooth loss for patients under the age of 25, and it’s our goal to help prevent these lost teeth whenever possible.

 According to the Oral Cancer Foundation, early diagnosis and treatment is the best way to reduce the number of oral cancer related deaths (about 1 every hour in the US alone).
-That’s why screening for oral cancer is an essential part of every six month checkup at Campbell & Schmidt Cosmetic & Family Dentistry.
+That’s why screening for oral cancer is an essential part of every six month checkup at Lake Forest Smiles.
 Whether patients engage in high risk behaviors such as tobacco use, we complete an oral cancer screening with the Velscope system, during every checkup.

 Developing dental structures need ingested fluoride in order to form strong, durable teeth, but once a tooth erupts from the gum line, topical fluoride is necessary to improve the strength of enamel.
 For most patients, fluoride in toothpaste and mouthwash used on a daily basis is adequate, but for younger patients still developing their oral hygiene skills and adults who are prone to decay, professional fluoride treatments may be necessary.
 We can apply this professional-grade fluoride treatment as part of any dental checkup and teeth cleaning.